Dedicated Medical Imaging Professionals

 - Issaquah: 425.688.0100

 When calling for an appointment, please be prepared to provide the following information about the person for whom the exam is being ordered:

 - Date of Birth

-- Location of relevant imaging studies/films done in the past two years
+- Location of previous, relevant medical imaging studies completed withinin the past two years

 Overlake Medical Imaging accepts most major insurance plans.
-We’ll make every effort to contact your insurance company to gain authorization or certification for the ordered exam and verify coverage.
-However, you are ultimately responsible for paying for services, including any balance not covered by insurance.
+We will make every effort to contact your insurance company to gain authorization or certification for the ordered exam and verify coverage.
+However, you are ultimately responsible for paying for services, including any balance not covered by your health insurance or plan.